-Inter-comparison of FLUXCOM, SDBM, VPRM, A-gs (CTESSEL), ORCHIDEE, CASA-SiB, SiB4, etc with ICOS FLUXNET(2018) data in 2015 (WP2 CHE nature runs) over Europe.
-The caveat of this evaluation is the representation error, which could only be resolved if each model was run at the FLUXNET sites with the same observed forcing (see recommendations in section 4).
+Inter-comparison of FLUXCOM, SDBM, VPRM, A-gs (CTESSEL), ORCHIDEE, CASA-SiB, SiB4, etc with FLUXNET data.
+The caveat of this evaluation is the representation error, which could only be resolved if each model was run at the FLUXNET sites with the same observed forcing (see recommendations in section 5).